knuckleswtf/scribe-docs/laravel/reference/20-annotations.md

 Notes:
 - Supported attributes:
-  - `states`: Comma-separated list of [factory states](https://laravel.com/docs/database-testing#applying-states) to be applied when creating an example model.
+  - `states`: Comma-separated list of [states](https://laravel.com/docs/database-testing#applying-states) to be applied when creating an example model via factory.
-  - `with`: Comma-separated list of relations to be loaded with the model (Laravel 8+).
+  - `with`: Comma-separated list of relations to be loaded with the model.
+Works for factory (Laravel 8+) or database fetching.
   - `paginate`: The number of items per page (when generating a collection).
 To use [simple pagination](https://laravel.com/docs/8.x/pagination#simple-pagination) instead, add `,simple` after the number.

 ```